mykelalvis/FT/Traveller/WORKING/Mongoose/Robot Handbook.md

 robot (and much else) and irradiate the environment.
 Slot Cost Options

-TRAVELLER

 OFFENSIVE SELF-DESTRUCT RESTRICTIONS
-In Charted Space, the Third Imperium takes a very dim view towards robots with offensive self- destruct systems.
-The Shudusham Concords were written explicitly to ban such devices and possession of a robot with an offensive self- destruct system is prohibited by Imperial Law.
+In Charted Space, the Third Imperium takes a very dim view towards robots with offensive self-destruct systems.
+The Shudusham Concords were written explicitly to ban such devices and possession of a robot with an offensive self-destruct system is prohibited by Imperial Law.
 While certain permits allow such devices, they are difficult to obtain and often scrutinised by Imperial officials.
 All Starport Authority facilities